Dead Zone: The Grateful Dead CD Collection (1977–1987)

-Dead Zone: The Grateful Dead CD Collection (1977–1987) is a six-CD boxed set retrospect of the Grateful Dead's studio and live albums during their time with Arista Records from 1977 to 1987.
+Dead Zone: The Grateful Dead CD Collection (1977–1987) is a six-CD boxed set retrospective of the Grateful Dead's studio and live albums during their time with Arista Records from 1977 to 1987.
 Prior to 1977, the band was on its own label, Grateful Dead Records.

 This compilation includes the albums Terrapin Station, Shakedown Street, Go to Heaven, Reckoning, Dead Set, and In the Dark.
 The set does not contain any new or expanded recordings.